Newborn Drug Testing Lab

 Umbilical Cord Tissue Drug Testing

-Like meconium, the umbilical cord tissue belongs to the baby, so there are no issues testing it, and no need for mom's permission.
+Like meconium, the umbilical cord tissue belongs to the baby, so there are no issues testing it and no need for the mom’s permission.
 It’s available immediately for 100% of births and needs only 1 collection by 1 collector.
-This saves time and money, but it also gets the specimen to the lab quicker, so turnaround time is much shorter.
-The look back is 20 weeks with up to a 13-drug panel option, and alcohol and heroine detection that is superior to any other newborn specimen on the market.
+This saves time and money, but it also gets the specimen to the lab quicker, so the turnaround time is much shorter.
+The detection window is up to approximately 20 weeks with extensive panel options including alcohol and heroin detection that is superior to any other newborn specimen on the market.

 Umbilical cord specimens can be submitted only through hospital or health system accounts.